term7/RaspberryPi-VLC_Videolooper/README.md

 Then log into your new user account:
 `su - workstation`

-Once you are logged in, change the autologin settings in `/etc/lightdm/lightdm.conf`:
+Once you are logged in, change the autologin settings in */etc/lightdm/lightdm.conf*:
 `sudo nano /etc/lightdm/lightdm.conf`

 Find the line that says `autologin-user=pi` and change it to `autologin-user=workstation`

-Also change `pi` to `workstation` in  `/etc/systemd/system/autologin@.service` `sudo nano /etc/systemd/system/autologin@.service`
+Also change `pi` to `workstation` in  */etc/systemd/system/autologin@.service*:
+`sudo nano /etc/systemd/system/autologin@.service`

 Finally to make absolutely sure your new user will be logged in on boot run:

 `sudo raspi-config`

-Navigate to `1 System Options` and select `Boot / Auto login`.
+Navigate to *1 System Options* and select *Boot / Auto login*.
 Make sure you select user *workstation* to automatically log into desktop.
 Please note that [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) is constantly being developed.
 The location of the required menu item might change!
 Then, reboot your Raspberry Pi.
 You should now be logged into your desktop environment as *workstation*.

-Finally, either log again into your Raspberry Pi via SSH, or use a terminal window to log into the *pi* user account:
+Finally, either log again into your Raspberry Pi via SSH, or use a terminal window to log into the *pi* user account:<br>
 `su - pi`

-To revoke admin rights for *workstation* execute the following command:
+To revoke admin rights for *workstation* execute the following command:<br>
 `sudo usermod -a -G adm,tty,pi,dialout,cdrom,audio,video,plugdev,games,users,input,netdev,gpio,i2c,spi workstation`

 Reboot your Raspberry Pi.
 You should now still be logged into your desktop environment as *workstation*.

-To douple-check that the group `sudo` is missing from the list of groups run this command in a terminal window:
+To douple-check that the group `sudo` is missing from the list of groups run this command in a terminal window:<br>
 `groups workstation`

-# 04 - Prepare Folders and Locations
+# 03 - Prepare Desktop Environment

-We like to setup our
+VLC briefly shows the desktop when it reloads the playlist loop, which is why we want to hide all elements that are present on the desktop.
+There are several settings that you can change:

+- Right-click on the top menubar and change the settings to autohide the menubar.
+Also change its size to 0px (2px is set as default, which will be visible as a thin line on top of your screen)
+- Right-click on the desktop to change the desktop settings.
+Select no background as desktop background and change the background color to black.
+Also hide all items that are visible on your desktop (i.e. untick the option that shows the Wastebasket, USB Drives, etc.)
+- Open the file manager and in its advanced settings disable all popup notifications for when a USB drive is inserted

+To automatically hide the mouse cursor log into you admin account (*pi*) and install unclutter:
+`sudo apt install unclutter`

 ## MIT License